 Using a framework agreement also known as a deal enables the buyer to access a list of pre-vetted suppliers who have been appraised by the PSBO and deemed suitable to meet the criteria of the framework.
 This means that you will not need to complete an OJEU advert as this process has already been done.
 It is important to ask the PSBO for evidence that the framework provides the buyer with EU compliance.

-Due to the complexity of cleaning contract procurement, many institutions choose to appoint a procurement consultant to complete the process on their behalf.
+Due to the complexity of cleaning contract procurement, many institutions choose to appoint a procurement consultant to complete the procurement process for their college, university or school cleaning services on their behalf.
 A consultant who has the procurement expertise, experience and understanding of the marketplace helps to ensure a contract is put in place that best positions the educational establishment’s site to achieve a successful contract.
 It is advisable to appoint an established procurement consultancy which has significant cleaning marketplace experience and specialises in procurement within the education sector.

 Appointing a specialist who understands the importance of an effective procurement process and has marketplace expertise and experience cannot be underestimated.
 The specialist can work jointly with your organisation to ensure the specification is accurate to the site’s requirements and ensures the site will achieve the level of cleanliness expected within the education sector.